dsccommunity/xPSDesiredStateConfiguration/README.md

     * Fixed logic bug in MembersToInclude and MembersToExclude.
     * Fixed bug when trying to include the built-in Administrator in Members.
     * Fixed bug where Test-TargetResource would check for members when none specified.
+    * Fix bug in Test-TargetResourceOnFullSKU function when group being set to a single member.
+    * Fix bug in Set-TargetResourceOnFullSKU function when group being set to a single member.
+    * Fix bugs in Assert-GroupNameValid to throw correct exception.

 ### 3.12.0.0